 - American Express: Reports in case of default

 The easiest way to establish business credit is to keep all your personal and business finances separate from the get-go.
 You can also:

 Open a separate business checking account

 Use your business checking account to pay the business’s bills and employees, including yourself.
 If you’re incorporated, you have to do this, but it’s good advice for ALL businesses.
-Use the EIN we discussed above to identify the account, and use a separate business telephone number, even if it’s for a mobile phone.
+Use the EIN we discussed above to apply for the account, and use a separate business mailing address and telephone number, even if it’s for a mobile phone.

 Apply for and use a business credit card